thesarahmeister/workshops/workshops/assumptions/slides.md

 > * Observation is "influential" if removing it substantially changes the estimate of coefficients (sometimes! exception: genetics--extreme observations may be hyper/hypo-responders)

-# Main Exercise #
+# Practice #

-1. Download the Statistical Tests Flowchart from GitHub (.pdf).
-2. Use the SAS help dataset fish (`sashelp.fish`) or your own data.
-3. Perform assumptions check using your statistical analysis software.
-4. Write a report summary of results for the assumptions we covered and conclude whether or not linear regression is appropriate for this data.
-5. Check for collinearity and influence.
+1. Perform these checks on your own research data.
+2. Conclude if linear regression is appropriate and if collinearity or influence is present in your model.